Skip to main content

 “The gates eliminate a lot of the people jumping the gates, and the clientele on the cars seem very different,” she said.

-Ridership is also notably stronger year-over-year — especially for Saturday trips, which grew 19.6% from September 2024.
+Ridership is notably stronger year-over-year — especially for Saturday trips, which grew 19.6% from September 2024.
 BART’s average Sunday ridership jumped 7.8%, while weekday ridership climbed 5.9% over the same 12-month period.

 BART spokesperson Alicia Trost says the resurgent ridership shows that people have been “hungry for this technology.”
-She said the tap-and-ride payment system “has been a huge success straight from launch,” citing preliminary data showing that 10% of BART riders “immediately” switched from Clipper cards to contactless payment.
+She said the tap-and-ride system “has been a huge success straight from launch,” citing preliminary data showing that 10% of BART riders “immediately” switched from Clipper cards to contactless payment.

 “Basically, the data clearly shows that either folks immediately switched because they wanted to, or it’s all new riders,” she said.
-“Either way it’s good.”
+“Either way, it’s good.”

 Source: Benjamin Fanjoy/The Standard